montaguethomas/simarine-python/PROTOCOL.md

 4. Treat the payload as a **field‑based structure**, where field IDs and encodings are interpreted according to message type.

-Everything beyond that (specific message types, field IDs, and physical unit scaling) can evolve independently, as long as these core framing rules and CRC semantics are preserved.
+Everything beyond that (specific message types, field IDs, and physical unit scaling) can evolve independently, as long as these core framing rules and checksum semantics are preserved.